tldr-pages/tldr/pages/common/pio-team.md

 `pio team destroy {{orgname}}:{{teamname}}`

-- Add a new member to a team:
+- Add a new user to a team:

 `pio team add {{orgname}}:{{teamname}} {{username}}`

-- Remove a member from a team:
+- Remove a user from a team:

 `pio team remove {{orgname}}:{{teamname}} {{username}}`